-To receive updates on the status of the next novel, free Realms of Shadow and Grace short stories, a free copy of my YA fantasy novel The Wizard of Time, and other interesting things, please sign up for my mailing list at Kosmosaicbooks.com.)
+To receive updates about new novels, a free ebook copy of the YA fantasy novel The Wizard of Time, and other interesting things please sign up for the mailing list at Kosmosaicbooks.com.
+You can read the first chapter of The Wizard of Time here.